SixtiFever/covid_dashboard/Documentation/readme.md

 # How to use

+**Note: The program is run from the covid_data_handler.py module**

 ### Running:

-Upon opening environmnet, ensure that the correct interpreter is selected.
+Upon opening environment, ensure that the correct interpreter is selected.
 In VSC, this is in the bottom left corner, to the right of the current branch.

 > ``Python 3.9.7 64-bit``

 There are 2 ways to intiate the program.